Multivariate incremental effects for continuous treatments: Studying the health effects of environmental mixtures: Convergence of Riemannian BFGS under the Gelbrich constraint

 For $\boldsymbol{\delta}\in\mathcal M_c$,

 The derivative of the nearest-point projection at a point of the embedded submanifold is the orthogonal projection onto the tangent space.
 Therefore

 which verifies the retraction property.

 The curve $t\mapsto R_{\boldsymbol{\delta}}(t\boldsymbol\xi)$ is smooth for $\boldsymbol\xi$ sufficiently small.
 Parallel transport with respect to the Levi-Civita connection induced by the Euclidean metric maps tangent vectors at $\boldsymbol{\delta}$ linearly to tangent vectors at $R_{\boldsymbol{\delta}}(\boldsymbol\xi)$ and preserves the Riemannian norm.
 Smooth dependence of solutions to the parallel-transport ordinary differential equation on the initial condition and on the curve gives continuity in all arguments.
-This construction is an isometric vector transport associated with the retraction and is compatible with the isometric and scaled vector-transport constructions for Riemannian quasi-Newton methods of \citet[Eqs.~(2.5)-(2.8), Sec.~4.1, Eq.~(4.3)]{huang2015broyden}. \end{proof}
+This proves the claim. \end{proof}